-A Western Christmas party is a creative choice for a country-styled holiday celebration.
-With a focus on the Old-West, or a nostalgic country Christmas complete with horse-drawn sleighs, a Western theme can put a new and entertaining spin on your traditional celebration.
-By using out-of-the-ordinary decorations or unusual costume requests you can start a theme that will have your family and friends talking for months to come.
+A western Christmas party is a creative choice for a down-home country-styled holiday celebration.
+With a focus on the traditional Old West -- or even a nostalgic country Christmas complete with horse-drawn sleighs and cheery jingle bells -- a Western theme can put a new and entertaining spin on your traditional holiday celebration.
+By using out-of-the-ordinary decorations or unusual costume requests you can start a theme that will have your family and friends talking about your homespun soiree for months to come.

 Decorate small, table-sized cactus plants for the food table and throughout the house to carry the theme and toss some small Santa hats on them to make them more festive for this western theme party idea.
 Serve up some Old-West favorite foods including prepared prickly pear to complete the theme.

-Nothing is more beautiful or nostalgic than seeing a horse-drawn sleigh at Christmas time and a holiday horse theme is a Western Christmas theme everyone can get on board with.
-Decorate the house with horse-related items like horseshoes with bows on them, sleigh bells, and fancy saddles decorated with boughs of evergreen.
+Nothing is more beautiful or nostalgic than seeing a horse-drawn sleigh at Christmas time, and a holiday horse theme is a western Christmas theme everyone can get easily on board with.
+Decorate the house with horse-related items like horseshoes with bows attached to them, sleigh bells, and western saddles decorated with ribbons, bows and boughs of evergreen.
 Arrange for horse-drawn sleigh rides for guests and use miniature sleighs filled with candy to decorate food tables.
-Hang decorative horse ornaments on your tree and request everyone bring a horse-related gift to share.
+Hang decorative horse ornaments on your tree and request that everyone bring a horse-related gift to share.
 Gift exchange items could include horsey ornaments, models or artwork.

-Invite everyone to decorate his favorite (or inexpensive costume) cowboy hat for the Christmas holiday.
+Invite everyone to decorate his favorite (or inexpensive costume) cowboy hat for the Christmas holiday celebration.
 Provide a "Most Festive Cowboy Hat" prize for the most outlandish or highly-decorated hat.
-Use decorated cowboy hats on your front door to replace the traditional wreath and hang throughout your home to carry the theme.
+Use decorated cowboy hats on your front door to replace the traditional wreath, and hang cowboy hats and boots throughout your home to carry the theme.
 Add spurs if you have or if you can find them.